 My name is Cindy Hsu Zell and I am based in Los Angeles, CA. I grew up in San Gabriel near the mountains and studied sculpture and animation at USC.
 My approach to art stems from this love of nature and movement as well as a deep curiosity about form, texture, and minimalism.

 I create sculptures using mindfully-sourced materials from nature: wood, ceramics, stone, and natural fibers.
 My work is process and material-driven, exploring the influence of gravity on composition.
 Individual pieces serve as studies on gesture, curves, drape, and weight.

-My technique for spinning and dyeing rope was developed in 2014 – It’s a careful and meditative process that results in a contrast between the softness of the fibers and the tension required to hold it together.
+My technique for spinning and dyeing rope was developed in 2014 – It’s a careful and meditative process that results in a contrast between the softness of the fibers and the tension required to hold it all together.
 My work embraces interaction, touch, and the spirit of the handmade.

 As Seen In